matteosaponati/matteosaponati.github.io/_pages/about.md

           <time class="project-date" datetime="2026-02">Feb 2026</time>
           <div class="project-title">
             <a href="https://matteosaponati.github.io/research-adversarial-robustness">
-              <b>paper accepted at CVPR 2026 ✨ <br> "A combination of noise and bilateral filters achieve supralinear and scalable adversarial robustness in CNNs".</b>
+              paper accepted at CVPR 2026 ✨ <br> "A combination of noise and bilateral filters achieve supralinear and scalable adversarial robustness in CNNs".
             </a>
           </div>
         </div>